Glassar/dd2394-Security-Project/README.md

 Eavesdropping was integrated into both protocols, with an eavesdropper, referred to as Eve, intercepting and measuring a few of the transmissions while ensuring that some information is forwarded to Bob for measurement.
 However, due to the randomness in how the information is transmitted, which is undetectable, Eve cannot carry out this process perfectly, meaning that there will be interference which we can detect.

 ### Key Reconciliation and Privacy Amplification
+Key reconciliation and privacy amplification are crucial steps in QKD protocols as they help ensure that two parties can established a secret key over a insecure channel.
 Due to the inherent noise in quantum processes, errors will inevitably occur resulting in Alice's and Bob's keys not being completely identical, even in the absence of eavesdropping.
 Therefore, to ensure that the final key is usable, these errors must be removed.
 To reconcile their keys, we implemented an error correction protocol known as the *cascade protocol* which corrects any remaining errors Bob's key relative to Alice's key while revealing minimal information and maintaining a high probability of successfully reconciling the two keys.

 However, since this process requires us to send information over an insecure channel, we conclude the key distribution process with privacy amplification.
 The concept of privacy amplification exploits the limited knowledge that the eavesdropper, Eve, has of the initial key which may have been acquired through either eavesdropping of the key distribution or the key reconciliation process.
 Privacy amplification is achieved by performing a simple has function on the key.